LaMonte Wade Jr Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks ninth in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Phillies pitching staff ranks 12th in the league.

-- The Phillies have a 4.00 team ERA that ranks 10th across all MLB pitching staffs.
+- The Phillies' 4.00 team ERA ranks 10th across all league pitching staffs.

-- Phillies pitchers combine to give up 139 home runs (1.1 per game), the 10th-fewest in the league.
+- Phillies pitchers combine to rank 13th in baseball in home runs allowed (141 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.